heysokam/nfx/readme.md

 That means that the decimal point is fixed to a specific **bit** of the underlying integer.
 Something like `0b_0011_0101.0000`

 This library uses a fixed point in its **base10** (aka decimal) representation, no matter what the underlying bits are doing.
 Such that `42_000'int` == `42.000'f`.
 The underlying number would be storing a value of `42000`, which is 42 thousands.

 In bit-usage-optimization terms, this is very inefficient.
 We could be representing bigger numbers with the full 32bit range of an int32.
-But the `Fx` number type is created specifically for **determinism** in the context of a videogame engine, A use-case in which such gigantic sizes are not required at all.
+But the `Fx` number type is created specifically for **determinism** in the context of a videogame engine.
+A use-case in which such gigantic sizes are not required at all.

 And if they were, they could use a `BigNumbers` type representation for overflow control of its underlying multiplications.